Create your first Node.js application

 A. Using a Stream-based approach with the

-B. Reads the data directly from the body of the HTTP request as a file
+B. Reading the data directly from the body of the HTTP request as a file

 bodyproperty of the